PINTO0309/onnx2tf/README.md

   -nuo, --not_use_onnxsim
     No optimization by onnx-simplifier is performed.
     If this option is used, the probability of a conversion error is very high.

+  -nuonag, --not_use_opname_auto_generate
+    Automatic generation of each OP name in the old format ONNX file and assignment of OP name are not performed.

   -b BATCH_SIZE, --batch_size BATCH_SIZE
     Fixes the dynamic batch size to the specified numeric batch size.